jhumelsine/jhumelsine.github.io/_posts/2023-10-09-dependency-injection-design-pattern.md

 <img src="https://upload.wikimedia.org/wikipedia/commons/4/42/Traditional_Layers_Pattern.png" alt="Tight Coupling" width = "65%" align="center" style="padding-right: 20px;">

 [Programming to an interface, not an implementation](https://jhumelsine.github.io/2023/09/06/design-pattern-principles.html#program-to-an-interface-not-an-implementation) helps break that dependency.
-Placing an interface between classes as a buffer inverts the dependency.
+Placing an interface between classes acts as a buffer that inverts the dependency.
 Notice that the interface implementation points up to the implemenation.
-It's the inverse of the arrows we see in the illustration above.
+It flips the dependency flow as seen above.
+It inverts the dependency.

 The classes only depend upon interfaces.
 They don't depend upon each other.
 They don't even know about each other.

 <img src="https://upload.wikimedia.org/wikipedia/commons/8/8d/DIPLayersPattern.png" alt="Dependency Inversion Principle" width = "65%" align="center" style="padding-right: 20px;">

 But this only part of the story.
-We did this in our project, mostly.
-I did this in my code, mostly.
+We inverted the depencencies in our project, mostly.
+I inverted the dependencies in my code, mostly.
 Yet the code was still coupled.
 Notice above that there are two potential paths from `ClientApplication` to `MyClass`.

 <img src="/assets/DependencyInjectionSetUp.png" alt="Dependency Injection Set Up" width = "75%" align="center" style="padding-right: 20px;">